ClaudioCurseri/taptrap-attacks/README.md

 TapTrap is a tapjacking attack targeting Android devices.
 The attack utilizes animations in order to secretly open another screen, such as a permission prompt, and make it invisible.
 This can be used to trick an user into performing sensitive actions, such as granting permissions, without the consent of the user.

-The original paper can be found [here](https://taptrap.click/usenix25_taptrap_paper.pdf).

-The official TapTrap Website can be found [here](https://taptrap.click).

-The official TapTrap Git repository can be found [here](https://github.com/beerphilipp/taptrap).

 ---

 ## Types of attacks